reportportal/kubernetes/reportportal/v5/README.md

 4.2.3.
 Accessing your AWS ES domain from ReportPortal

-a) First of all, open ReportPortal Helm chart values.yaml and set 'cloudservice' value in elasticsearch section from 'false' to 'true'.
+a) Open ReportPortal Helm chart values.yaml and set 'cloudservice' value in elasticsearch section from 'false' to 'true'.
 This allows you to use an external ES service.

 ```yaml
 elasticsearch: